 Environmental Impact of Cruises

-I can only imagine what a nightmare it would be to have a norovirus outbreak on your cruise vacation.
-Norovirus is not just a cruise ship virus, it can spread quickly whenever there are a lot of people in a small space.
-While I think the probability of an outbreak on your cruise is low, you should make sure that you are extra diligent about washing your hands.
+In general, the probability of an outbreak on your cruise is low, but you should make sure that you are extra diligent about washing your hands.
 Most cruise ships also seem to have hand sanitizer stands everywhere.

 Do Cruise Pros Outweigh the Cons?

 You need to consider both the pros and cons of cruises before deciding if it is the right type of vacation for you.